PNDeb/pinenote-tweaks/pn_handbook/getting_started_raw/docs/index.md

 The screen features a Wacom digitiser for the pen input, and this is supported out of the box.

+## Help, my PineNote is not responding!

+* The usual first step is to reboot the device.
+If the system itself is not responding anymore, try turning the PineNote off.
+This is accomplished by holding the PWR Button 10-12 seconds.
+After that, you can normally start your device using a short press of the button (1-2 seconds).

 ### WiFi & Bluetooth

 The PineNote can be connected to WiFi by using the menu in the top right hand